-And if you have a QR code in store that customers can scan to easily download and install your app, generate a custom QR code with a Halloween look and feel to it just for the month of October.
+And if you have a QR code in-store that customers can scan to easily download and install your app, generate a custom QR code with a Halloween look and feel to it just for the month of October.

-Scare Up New Business With Location Based Campaigns
+Scare Up New Business with Location-Based Campaigns

-You can also run targeted campaigns using most social media platforms, and Google Ads, ensuring your business is exposed to potential customers when they are looking for a business like yours, and are already nearby.
+You can also run targeted campaigns using most social media platforms and Google Ads, ensuring your business is exposed to potential customers when they are looking for a business like yours and are already nearby.

 The Facebook algorithm has been modified over the years to view posts that ask for a share less favourably, so be sure to mitigate the risk of this happening by promoting the contest through a paid Facebook campaign too.

 Decorating your store for Halloween is a little tricky, since it isn’t an event that lends itself well to all businesses.
 At least not in terms of store décor.
 Ideas to consider include:

-- Only decorating your pay-points – whether your business has multiple standalone pay-points, or one centralised bank of pay-points, limiting your Halloween décor to these alone can help create a ‘holiday’ feel, without being too taxing on your budget.
+- Only decorating your pay-points – Whether your business has multiple standalone pay-points, or one centralised bank of pay-points, limiting your Halloween décor to these alone can help create a holiday feel, without being too taxing on your budget.

-- Creating a Halloween category in your e-commerce store – similar to the first point, if you have an online store, try consolidating all Halloween related merchandise into one themed store, making it easier for visitors to find items – either Halloween specific items, or items with discounts linked to your Halloween promotion.
+- Creating a Halloween category in your e-commerce store – Similar to the first point, if you have an online store try consolidating all Halloween-related merchandise into one themed store, making it easier for visitors to find items – either Halloween-specific items or items with discounts linked to your Halloween promotion.

-9. Group All-Treats-no-Tricks Campaign
+Group All-Treats-no-Tricks Campaign

-There’s an idiomatic expression about there being strength in numbers, and this can be very true when small businesses team up.
 If your business is one of a few other businesses in a retail hub, street section, or even a city or urban block, meet with the owners of each business and see if you can get them on board with running a group Halloween campaign.
-Each business decides on their own ‘treat’ to reward customers with when making a purchase; this can either be a once-off discount, or a free gift.
-The treat doesn’t have to be the same for each business, but the period in which customers qualify for a treat must be the same: either Halloween day itself, or for the whole month, or part thereof.

-Create promotional materials that highlight what each business is offering: the promotional materials shouldn’t be too cluttered, but should include branding for each business, and afford each business the same amount of space.
-The cost of the promotional material is shared across all participating businesses, and each business is also responsible for distributing some of the promotional material – be they flyers, or even graphics for sharing on social media.
+Create Halloween marketing ideas that highlight what each business is offering: the promotional materials shouldn’t be too cluttered but should include branding for each business and afford each one the same amount of space.
+The cost of the promotional material is shared across all participating businesses, and each business is also responsible for distributing some of the promotional material – be it flyers, or even graphics for sharing on social media.

-10. Launch a Halloween Linked Limited Edition Product
+Launch a Limited Edition Halloween-Themed Product

 The perfume and powder compacts have become sought-after collectables, and are only available in the weeks leading up to Christmas.
 Similarly, Clipa – a simple but very effective handbag hanger – launches a limited edition of Halloween Clipas every October, and they always sell out.

 Many candy and chocolate brands also release special Halloween packs and varieties each year.

-It might be a bit late for you to consider the same for your business ahead of this year’s Halloween, but there is more than enough time to explore the possibility of having your own Halloween limited edition product from 2019 onwards.
-It doesn’t need to be a wholly unique product that is exclusive to your business, but it must be something that you are free to have customised.
+It might be a bit late for you to consider the same for your business ahead of this year’s Halloween, but there is more than enough time to explore the possibility of having your own Halloween limited edition product from 2021 onwards.

-And like Clipa launching their collectables in October, it makes it possible to link to a specific period or time-frame, so it becomes easier for fans to know when to expect it each year.
+And like Clipa launching their collectables in October, it makes it possible to link to a specific period or time frame, so it becomes easier for fans to know when to expect it each year.
 And if you happen to launch a limited edition collectable, it’s also close enough to Christmas to turn it into an early gift suggestion each year.

-11. Get the Timing Right
+Get the Timing Right